hollywuchi/learngit/README.txt

 git is a free software
-git is convenient and good
+git is convenient and good and nice